klauseduard/under-over-models/chapters/02-software-time-estimation.md

 In certain high-risk or complex projects, we may also encounter **fat-tail distributions** of risk, where extreme events occur with much higher probability than would be predicted by standard statistical models.
 These fat-tail risks (explored in detail in [Chapter 6](06-theoretical-concepts.md#61-software-project-risks-and-long-tail-distributions)) represent truly catastrophic outliers—not merely uncommon events, but "black swan" events with the potential to derail entire projects.
 Fat-tail risks in software projects might include mission-critical security breaches, fundamental flaws in core architectural assumptions, or severe compatibility issues discovered only in production environments.

+> **Interactive Tool**: Explore our [interactive visualization of long tail and fat tail distributions in software project risks](../html/long_and_fat_tail_risks.html).
+This tool allows you to toggle between standard and fat tail distributions to see how they affect project estimation outcomes at different complexity levels.

 Estimation models that primarily focus on typical tasks and average scenarios often fail to incorporate contingencies for these "long-tail" risks, leading to underestimation of the overall project effort and potential for delays when these unforeseen events materialize.
 The problem becomes even more severe when fat-tail risks are present but unaccounted for in planning.